whaakman/azure-docs.nl-nl/articles/key-vault/create-certificate-scenarios.md

 ```

-## <a name="get-pending-request---request-status-is-inprogress"></a>Ophalen van aanvraag in behandeling - aanvraagstatus is 'inProgress'
+## <a name="get-pending-request---request-status-is-inprogress"></a>Aanvraag in behandeling Get - aanvraagstatus is 'wordt uitgevoerd'

 |Methode|Aanvraag-URI|
 |------------|-----------------|